-If you have been injured in a pedestrian accident, the personal injury attorneys at Black Wynn can help.
+If you have been injured in a pedestrian accident, Black Wynn Personal Injury Lawyers can help.
 We know how to establish liability in a pedestrian case, and how to maximize a damage claim.
 Call us for a free consultation, and discover what our attorneys can do for you.

 Causes of Pedestrian Accidents

 Most pedestrian accidents are the fault of the driver of a motor vehicle.
 While no two cases are exactly alike, many pedestrian accidents are caused by driver negligence in the following areas: